artemis-beta/ukosmrailtags/README.md

 Eventually this will be migrated into a git repository with all variations including potential icons held under a JSON library.

+# Proposal Catalog

+A catalog of various signal types and their tags is given [here](Catalog.md).

 # Signal Categories

 Tagging of general/main signals should follow the outlines given [here](https://wiki.openstreetmap.org/wiki/OpenRailwayMap/Tagging/Signal#Signal_Categories) and [here](https://wiki.openstreetmap.org/wiki/Key:railway:signal:main).